wmde/wikibase-release-pipeline/development/images/wikibase/README.md

 The same values are also exposed through the Action API metadata endpoint: `/w/api.php?action=query&meta=wikibasesuite&wbsprop=versions&format=json`

 When Wikimedia login is enabled, its aggregate linked-user count is exposed through the public metrics endpoint: `/w/api.php?action=query&meta=wikibasesuite&wbsprop=publicmetrics&format=json`.
 The `publicmetrics` object is empty when Wikimedia login is not enabled.

+### Externally managed configuration

+Set MediaWiki's native `MW_CONFIG_FILE` environment variable to load a complete configuration entry point from another path.
+The selected file may contain static `LocalSettings.php` configuration or resolve configuration dynamically.
+Bundled extensions remain available, but your configuration must load those you want to enable.

+> ⚠️ `MW_CONFIG_FILE` is an advanced custom-configuration option not recommended for most users.
+It replaces the default WBS configuration and bypasses all WBS bootstrapping, making you responsible for MediaWiki installation, updates, configuration persistence, and extension loading.
+WBS setup variables are not applied automatically.

 ## Internal filesystem layout